Form preview

 If you can't find what you're looking for, please contact us anytime!

-The Bloodborne Pathogen Exposure Report is designed for students and employees at Northeast Wisconsin Technical College (NWTC) who have experienced exposure to blood or other potentially infectious materials.
+The Bloodborne Pathogen Exposure Report can be filled out by students and employees at Northeast Wisconsin Technical College who have experienced exposure to blood or other potentially infectious materials.

-It's crucial to submit the Bloodborne Pathogen Exposure Report as soon as possible after an exposure incident to ensure appropriate follow-up and care.
-Delays could affect health outcomes.
+It's important to submit the Bloodborne Pathogen Exposure Report as soon as possible after the incident occurs.
+Documentation should ideally be completed within 24 hours to ensure a timely response.

-If you have questions about filling out the Bloodborne Pathogen Exposure Report, consult with your supervisor or the healthcare professional guiding the exposure protocol.
-They can provide guidance and clarification.
+If you have questions while completing the Bloodborne Pathogen Exposure Report, consult with a supervisor or a licensed healthcare professional familiar with the process to ensure accurate and complete submission.

 If you believe that this page should be taken down, please follow our DMCA take down process here .